Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 There are governor limits that enforce the maximum number of DML statements (insert, update, delete, undelete) used within an Apex transaction.
 When DML statements are placed inside of a `for` loop they are run once per iteration of the loop making it easy to hit the limit quickly.

-Instead DML operations should be moved out of `for` loops by collecting the records to modify inside of a collection and invoking the DML operation once on the collection of data.
+Instea, DML operations should be moved out of `for` loops by collecting the records to modify inside of a collection and invoking the DML operation once on the collection of data.

 ###### Incorrect Example